Shipping seedlings: How to ship seedlings for outstanding trees.

 Time needed: 5 minutes.

 3 steps to shipping seedlings for outstanding trees.

 Our process starts in the fall with the harvest.
 Seedlings are hand-harvested at the nurseries and bundled into groups.
-We then wrap their roots in plastic to keep in moisture during their dormancy.
+We then wrap their roots in plastic to keep in moisture.
 From there, seedlings go into wax-lined boxes and brought to our cold storage warehouse to begin their winter sleep.
 Learn more about seedlings: planting seedlings

 Every fall, trees prepare themselves for winter by going into a dormant state.
 This dormancy is like a bear’s hibernation.
 It prevents seedlings from needing resources that aren’t available during the winter months.
 To mimic the seedlings’ natural growth cycle, the temperature in our cold storage warehouse is -3° to -5°.
 As a result, the seedlings’ chance of survival significantly increases.

 On your selected shipping date, Canada Post picks your seedlings up from our cold warehouse.
 You can expect an email from them containing your tracking number.
 During their journey, your seedlings are thawing and waking up from their dormancy.
 Once again, mimicking their natural growth cycle.
 Depending on their ultimate destination, seedlings will thaw by their arrival date.
 If they are still frozen, wait a day or two before planting.
 Tips for site selection and planting.

 Go behind the scenes as our harvesters get this season’s crop of seedlings ready for you.

 By continually mimicking a seedling’s natural growth cycle, we have mastered the best method to ship seedlings for outstanding trees.
 For more information on our seedlings got to: https://treetime.ca/